Govt fast-tracks approval for foreign-produced COVID-19 vaccines cleared in other countries | Health

 Currently, two vaccines -- Covaxin by Bharat Biotech and Covishield by Serum Institute of India (SII) -- are being used for inoculation in India.

+''It denotes a very significant streamlining and fast tracking of the regulatory approval system which means that the pre-condition of having a bridging clinical trial which is phase 2 and 3 trial here for a foreign vaccine, before it can be considered for emergency use authorisation, has been done away with and has been replaced with a parallel bridging trial.
+As the approval happens the clinical trial can proceed.
+So, therefore, the availability of the vaccine becomes much faster,'' he said.

+''It also opens up, eventually, doors for import of bulk or import of finished vaccines in vials or import leading to fill and finish in the country,'' Bhushan stated.

-The matter of augmenting the basket of vaccines available for fighting the pandemic as well as to accelerate the pace and coverage of domestic vaccination programme were discussed in the 23rd meeting of NEGVAC chaired by Niti Aayog Member (Health) V K Paul on April 11.
+The matter of augmenting the basket of vaccines available for fighting the pandemic as well as to accelerate the pace and coverage of domestic vaccination programme were discussed in the 23rd meeting of NEGVAC chaired by V K Paul on April 11.

-India is following a comprehensive approach to tackle the COVID-19 pandemic in a proactive and pre-emptive manner.
-In this context, as early as May 2020, India constituted a Task Force headed by the Principal Scientific Advisor to encourage research and development for vaccine manufacture and constituted in August 2020 an Expert Group headed by Member, NITI Aayog to assist in roll-out of the COVID vaccination programme.
+India is following a comprehensive approach to tackle the pandemic in a proactive and pre-emptive manner, the ministry said in a statement.
+In this context, as early as May 2020, India constituted a task force headed by the Principal Scientific Advisor to encourage research and development for vaccine manufacture and constituted in August 2020 an expert group headed by Member, NITI Aayog to assist in the rollout of the COVID vaccination programme.

-It was because of these strategies that India became the first country to have two ''Made in India'' vaccines for domestic vaccination drive, the ministry said.
+It was because of these strategies that India became the first country to have two ''Made in India'' vaccines for domestic vaccination drive, it said.

 Vaccination is one of the critical pillars of COVID-19 control and management strategy adopted by the Centre, it underlined.